-Thank you for your interest in the role of senior research fellow in our democracy and politics team at the Institute of Public Policy Research (IPPR).
+Thank you for your interest in the role of director of policy and politics at the Institute of Public Policy Research (IPPR).
 IPPR was launched in 1988, with the aim of generating and researching alternative, progressive policy ideas.
 Over more than three decades since, IPPR has worked to ensure that ideas that once seemed impossible have become reality.
 We are passionate and committed to working towards a fairer and more prosperous society through our pioneering research as the UK's leading progressive research charity.